andrewchambers/cc/README.md

 - Allow preprocessor include paths from archives to allow sdk's to be packaged as a single binary + archive.
 - Implement a backend that is similar to llvm, expose this as a library for other language frontends.
 - A companion assembler/linker to remove the dependence on binutils.
-- An SSA optimizing backend AFTER feature completion.
+- An SSA optimizing backend.
 - Compilation of Go1.4 so we can bootstrap ourselves.